Explore LA’s gritty underworld in ‘The Persian Connection’

-The neon-noir film was acquired by Samuel Goldwyn in March and stars Reza Sixo Safai (A Girl Walks Home Alone at Night, A Better Place Than This) in the lead, alongside Parviz Sayyad (The Mission, The Suitor), one of the most recognized actors of pre-revolutionary Iran, along with Julian Sands (The Killing Fields, Leaving Las Vegas).
+Daniel Grove’s neon-noir The Persian Connection was acquired by Samuel Goldwyn and stars Reza Sixo Safai (A Girl Walks Home Alone at Night, A Better Place Than This) in the lead, alongside Parviz Sayyad (The Mission, The Suitor), one of the most recognized actors of pre-revolutionary Iran, along with Julian Sands (The Killing Fields, Leaving Las Vegas).

 The Persian Connection follows the life of Behrouz, a former child soldier who survived the Iran-Iraq War in the 1980s.
 Two decades later, he finds himself in the bustling, neon-soaked streets of Los Angeles hoping to chase the American Dream and become a “Real Estate Man”.